bpmfdtnl/usc576videoHighligh/README.md

 The purpose of this project is to take a long video and output the highlight version of that video.
 This can be useful when generating thumbnails or highlights.

+## To Run
+Run the main function in MediaPlayer/CreateHighLight.

 ## Modules

 ### Media Player